Hojicha Pudding at Home

 - Add the rest of the oat milk and stir.

 - Heat the mixture over medium heat, while stirring occasionally.

-- As soon as the mixture starts to thicken, lower the heat to medium low.
+- As soon as the mixture begins to steam, lower the heat to medium low.
 Then stir continuously while making sure to scrape the bottom.

 - Pour into a jar and refrigerate.

 - Serve your hojicha pudding chilled or at room temperature.